-The Chihuahua is known worldwide for being a “yappy dog.”
+It is known worldwide that Chihuahuas are yappy.
 Though this small breed can be very vocal, with the proper training and socialization, this dog does not have to be a problem barker.

 Yapping is a problem behavior for any dog; knowing how to identify triggers of yapping is the key to avoiding it altogether.
 Such common triggers include: